Serre weights for three-dimensional wildly ramified Galois representations: Introduction

 \begin{thm}[Theorem \ref{thm:SWC}] Assume that $p$ is unramified in $F$ and that $\rhobar_v$ is $8$-generic for all $v \mid p$.
 Assume that $\rbar$ is modular (i.e.~$W(\rbar)$ is nonempty) and satisfies Taylor-Wiles hypotheses.

 Then

 where $W^g(\rhobar_v)$ is an explicit set of irreducible $\ovl{\F}_p$-representations of $\GL_3(k_v)$ attached to $\rhobar_v$ $($see Definition \ref{def:intro:geoweight} below$)$. \end{thm}

 In particular, this affirms the expectation from local-global compatibility that $W(\rbar)$ depends only on the restrictions of $\rbar$ to places above $p$.

-This is the first result in dimension greater than two for representations that are wildly ramified above $p$.
+\begin{rmk} This is the first complete description of $W(\rbar)$ in dimension greater than two for representations $\rbar$ that are wildly ramified above $p$.
+Some lower bounds were previously obtained in \cite{gee-geraghty,MP,HLM,LMP,LLLM}. \end{rmk}

 The first obstacle we overcome is the lack of a conjecture.
 One basic problem is that while tame representations (when restricted to inertia) depend only on discrete data, wildly ramified representations vary in nontrivial moduli.
 Buzzard--Diamond--Jarvis defined a recipe in terms of crystalline lifts in dimension two.
 However, after \cite{LLLM}, it was clear that the crystalline lifts perspective is insufficient in higher dimension.
 In higher dimensions, Herzig defined a combinatorial/representation theoretic recipe for a collection of weights $W^?(\rhobar_v)$ when $\rhobar_v$ is tame.
 For possibly wildly ramified $\rhobar$, \cite{GHS} makes a conjectural conjecture: they define a conjectural set \emph{conditional} on a version of the Breuil--M\'ezard conjecture.
 Our first step is to prove a version of the Breuil--M\'ezard conjecture (Theorem \ref{thm:1:prelim} and Remark \ref{rmk:BM:prelim}) when $n=3$.

 Having established a version of the Breuil--M\'ezard conjecture when $n=3$, the weight set from \cite{GHS} turns out (in generic cases) to have a simple geometric interpretation.
 Let $\cX_3$ be the moduli stack of $(\varphi,\Gamma)$-modules recently constructed by Emerton--Gee \cite{EGstack}.
 The irreducible components of $\cX_3$ are labelled by irreducible mod $p$ representations of $\GL_3(k_v)$ and $W^g(\rhobar_v)$ is defined so that $V_v \in W^g(\rhobar_v)$ if and only if $\rhobar_v$ lies on $\cC_{V_v}$.
 However, this definition of $W^g(\rhobar_v)$ gives very little insight into its structure.
 We study $W^g(\rhobar_v)$ using the local models developed in \cite{MLM} combined with the explicit calculations of tamely potentially crystalline deformation rings in \cite{LLLM, LLLM2}.
 We ultimately arrive at an explicit description of all possible weight sets $W^g(\rhobar_v)$ which allows us to then employ the Taylor--Wiles patching method to prove Theorem \ref{thm:5:prelim}.